 Lapse date - When your consent will end if you have not used it – a kind of ‘use it or lose it’ date.
 Check for it on the front of your consent under ‘Lapsing of Consent’.

-Review dates – When HBRC can review the conditions of your consent for any of the specified reasons.
+Review dates – When the Regional Council can review the conditions of your consent for any of the specified reasons.
 These are shown in the body of the consent document, typically under the heading ‘Review of Consent Conditions by Council’ with a designated month of year, eg ‘May of any year’.

 5. Changing your consent

-Things do change and HBRC staff are available to talk over any issues and provide advice.
+Things do change and the Regional Council staff are available to talk over any issues and provide advice.
 However we cannot make changes to your legal consent document without an application from you, even if you have previously discussed the change with a consents advisor.